8/6 C大阪戦 MATCH PREVIEW & INTERVIEW<br />

 INTERVIEW2023.8.05

-Like many of his fellow teammates who proudly wear the blue and red, he has been dedicated to soccer with the goal of being promoted to the top team.
-However, he was informed that his promotion was postponed.
-With frustration in his heart, the young man made great strides in university.
-And so, he returned to the blue and red that he had once left behind.
+Like many of his teammates who wear blue and red, he has been dedicated to playing soccer with the goal of being promoted to the top team.
+However, he was told that his promotion was postponed.
+With frustration in his heart, the young man made a leap in university.
+And then, he returned to the blue and red team that he had once left.

-In the professional world, he may not have a large physique, but he fearlessly confronts opponents on the field and quickly gets back up and starts running even if he is knocked down.
-He is like a personification of indomitable spirit.
-With his innate sense of scoring goals at crucial moments, he has shaken the hearts of Tokyo residents.
+In the world of professionals, he may not have a large build, but he fearlessly challenges his opponents on the field and quickly gets back up and starts running even if he is knocked down.
+He is like a symbol of indomitable spirit.
+With his innate sense of scoring goals in crucial moments, he has also captivated the hearts of Tokyo fans.

-Even such a man had a new dream as he was mixed in with the blue and red.
-When the time came to support the realization of that dream.
-We wanted to send off player Shuto ABE with a win.
+Even such a man, while being rubbed in blue and red, had a new dream.
+The time to push for the realization of that dream.
+We want to send out Shuto ABE, who won.
 The whole team was filled with that feeling.
-It led to a goal in the 9th minute.
+That led to the opening goal in the 9th minute.
 However, it did not come true as a result.

-The face of the man who gave everything he had at Ajinomoto Stadium was refreshing.
-During the ceremony, he made a speech, eliciting some laughter, shed tears of gratitude to his parents, and ended with a refreshing "I love you, Tokyo."
+The man who gave his all at Ajinomoto Stadium had a radiant expression.
+During the ceremony, he made a speech with some laughter, shed tears of gratitude to his parents, and ended with a refreshing "I love you, Tokyo".

-When we meet next time, let's both show our growth and continue to liven up the J-League together.
-Until then, a little farewell.
-Both Shooto and Tokyo are still growing.
-It was a night where we pledged to push each other to greater heights.
+Let's meet again as we have both grown, and let's continue to make the J-League exciting together.
+Until then, a brief farewell.
+Both our shooting and Tokyo are still growing.
+It was a night where we promised to push each other to new heights.

-The league match will resume after about half a month.
+The league match will resume in about two weeks.

-Cerezo Osaka will fight in the opponent's home stadium.
-They were also in the same group in the Levain Cup group stage, and this will be their fourth match this season.
-In the Levain Cup, they had 1 draw and 1 loss, and in the league's first half, they lost 1-2 when playing at home.
+Cerezo Osaka will be fighting at the opponent's home stadium.
+They are in the same group in the Levain Cup, and this will be their 4th match this season.
+In the Levain Cup, they have 1 draw and 1 loss, and in the first half of the league, they lost 1-2 at home.
 They have yet to win against this opponent this season.
-For Tokyo, who wants to break free from the middle and catch up with the top teams, Cerezo Osaka, who is in 5th place, is a team they definitely want to defeat.
+For Tokyo, who wants to break away from the middle and catch up with the top teams, Cerezo Osaka, who is currently in 5th place, is a team they definitely want to defeat.

-Both teams faced each other in the Emperor's Cup Round of 16 on August 2nd and were defeated.
-The first match of the league restart, which will be a fresh start, is expected to be a fierce battle.
+Both teams will face each other in the Emperor's Cup Round of 16 on August 2nd, and both have suffered defeat.
+The first match of the resumed league is expected to be a fierce battle.

-In the Emperor's Cup, we were repeatedly put in dangerous situations by being caught behind the high defense line we set, but if we are going to fight with a compact formation, we also need to take risks.
-In return, if we can eliminate simple mistakes and coordination gaps, we can push the opponent back, take the initiative, and play an attacking style of soccer.
+In the Emperor's Cup, we were repeatedly put in dangerous situations by being caught behind our high defensive line, but when playing with a compact formation, it is necessary to take risks.
+However, if we can eliminate simple mistakes and coordination issues, we can push the opponent back, take control, and play an attacking style of football.

-Against Cerezo Osaka, who have strengths in quick transitions and fast attacks after winning the ball, Tokyo will need to create a wide space.
-In return, we want to hold onto the ball firmly and increase the time of pushing the opponent, continuing the idea that "the best defense is a good offense."
-Although we couldn't score in the Emperor's Cup, we were able to create clear scoring opportunities.
+Against Cerezo Osaka, who have strengths in quick transitions and counterattacks after winning the ball, Tokyo will have to prepare a vast amount of space.
+As a result, we want to maintain possession of the ball and increase the time of pushing the opponent in order to continue the idea of "the best defense is a good offense."
+Although we were unable to score in the Emperor's Cup, we were able to create clear scoring opportunities.
 We want to patiently maintain a high defensive line and compact formation, and carefully create a path to the goal.

 Q: Are you also considering using players who were unable to participate in the Roasso Kumamoto match this round?